-The protease involved in the digestion of feed protein was the pancrease since it requires a neutral to the alkaline environment for their activities (Izvekova, Solovyev, Kashinskaya, and Izvekov, 2013).
-The results of this study were not different from Cichlasoma urophthalmus, which had optimal protease activity at pH 9.0 (Cuenca-Soria et al., 2014), and the Rasbora lateristrata Blkr., was also high at pH 7-10 (Susilo et al.., 2018).
-Furthermore, the presence of protease activity in the intestine with alkaline environmental conditions was shown in Salmo salar (Krogdahl, Sundby and Holm, 2015) and Scorpaena notata (Aissaoui, Marzouki and Abidi, 2017).
+The results showed a low and high protease activity at acidic, between pH 1.7-5.0 and 7.0-10.0, respectively (Figure 1.).
+The results showed that protease was more dominant in neutral to alkaline conditions.
+The protease involved in the digestion of feed protein was the pancrease since it requires a neutral to the alkaline environment for their activities (Izvekova et al., 2013).
+The results of this study were not different from Cichlasoma urophthalmus, which had optimal protease activity at pH 9.0 (Cuenca-Soria et al., 2014), and the R. lateristriata, was also high at pH 7-10 (Susilo et al., 2018).
+Furthermore, the presence of protease activity in the intestine with alkaline environmental conditions was shown in Salmo salar (Kroadahl et al., 2015) and Scorpaena notata (Aissaoui et al., 2017).
 Therefore, it is assumed that the digestion process of protein in barred loach mostly occurs in neutral to alkaline conditions, however, the protease activity is acidic and also present in the barred loach.
-Additionally, the presence of acid protease activity (however small) indicates that barred loach is a fish that has a stomach.
-This is contrary to Rasbora lateristriata, which does not have acid protease activity (Susilo et al., 2018).
-Furthermore, the active proteases in the digestive tract of barred loach are mainly alkaline, however, the acid protease activity indicates the presence of gastric in barred loach.
+Additionally, The presence of acid protease activity indicates that barred loach is a fish that has a stomach.
+This is contrary to R. lateristriata, which does not have acid protease activity (Susilo et al., 2018).